-- 1. Centreboard moving freely.
+- 1. Centreboard moving freely. - 2.
+Centreboard controls, including jamb cleats, working. - 3.
+Rudder pins all present and fitting. - 4.
+Rudder blade moving up and down and locking. - 5.
+Tiller clearing deck at all angles. - 6.
+Tiller and rudder fastenings are not too loose.

-- 2. Centreboard controls, including jamb cleats, working.
+- 7. Tiller extension and joint not worn or broken.

-- 3. Rudder pins all present and fitting.
+- 8. No obvious damage to easily visible parts of gunwale or hull.

-- 4. Rudder blade moving up and down and locking.
+- 9. Hiking straps sound.

-- 5. Tiller clearing deck at all angles.
+- 10. Bungs and flaps present.

-- 6. Tiller and rudder fastenings not too loose. - 7.
-Tiller extension and joint not worn or broken. - 8.
-No obvious damage to easily visible parts of gunwale or hull. - 9.
-Hiking straps sound. - 10.
-Bungs and flaps present. - 11.
-Jam cleats working. - 12.
-Mast chocks securely tied in, taped and present, unless the sails are reefed in which case chocks must be removed.
+- 11. Jam cleats working.

-These are all positive checks; a failure of any of these points after the start of a race should not be considered reason for redress.
+These are all positive checks; a failure of any of these points after the warning signal of a race should not be considered reason for redress.